BlackSaltFish/understandinges6/manuscript/12-Proxies-and-Reflection.md

 In this example, `Object.setPrototypeOf()` returns `target1` as its value, but `Reflect.setPrototypeOf()` returns `true`.
 This subtle difference is very important.
 You'll see more seemingly duplicate methods on `Object` and `Reflect`, but always be sure to use the method on `Reflect` inside any proxy traps.

-I> Both sets of methods will call the `getPrototypeOf` and `setPrototypeOf` proxy traps when used on a proxy.
+> Both sets of methods will call the `getPrototypeOf` and `setPrototypeOf` proxy traps when used on a proxy.

 ## Object Extensibility Traps